 “By the end of my second term, a dream was to provide the village piped water,” she says.
 But, only one out of the three villages in her panchayat — roughly 600 houses — received sanction from the government for this.
 “Water still remains a challenge,” she adds.

-Meanwhile, seven more acres of the reservoir was adopted by Coke for desilting, in 2015.
-But finding partners has been increasingly difficult.
+Meanwhile, seven more acres of the reservoir were adopted by Coke for desilting, in 2015.
+But finding collaborators has been increasingly difficult.
 “We are now seeking partners to improve foundational primary-to-middle school education, for skill development and for proper waste management,” she states.

-Despite having the best intentions, she has not been spared gendered violence.
+Despite having the best intentions of the village and the villagers at heart, she has not been spared gendered violence.
 “Some think I am vulnerable because I am a woman.
 I have been assaulted not once but twice over a project, when we were trying to construct an IT centre on panchayat land.
 We had even sought police protection, which was denied.
-But luckily, my support system back home, rather than saying, ‘are you trying to get yourself killed?’, said ‘Keep going, you’re on the right track.’,” she says.
+But luckily, my support system back home, rather than saying, ‘are you trying to get yourself killed?’ said ‘Keep going, you’re on the right track,’” she says.